 More broadly we might look to evidence that sacrificing the euphoria-on-tap we can get from alcohol tends to help us achieve robust, long-term happiness.
-Happiness, as people experience it, has been found to be a distinct from euphoria.
+Happiness, as people experience it, has been found to be distinct from euphoria.

 Until recently my alcohol awareness was no more than a collection of half-remembered news items, fictional accounts, anecdotes and personal experiences.
 I was, in other words, completely normal.

 And what a collection I had amassed?
 Where alcohol is concerned anything goes, from the disturbing, tragic and gruesome to the romantic, magical and hilarious, with all suggestions between and beyond acceptable.